adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 # Net35Source
 specify custom "folder" path which contain microsoft-windows-netfx3-ondemand-package.cab

+# ResetBase
+require first to set Cleanup=1 change to 2 to run rebase after each LCU for builds 26052 and later

 # LCUwinre
-force updating winre.wim with Cumulative Update even if SafeOS update detected
+force updating winre.wim with Cumulative Update even if SafeOS update detected auto enabled for builds 22000-26050, change to 2 to disable ignored and auto disabled for builds 26052 and later

 # LCUmsuExpand
-expand Cumulative Update and install from loose files via update.mum, instead adding msu files directly applicable only for builds 26052 and later
+expand Cumulative Update and install from loose files via update.mum, instead adding msu files directly applicable only for builds 22621 and later auto enabled for builds 26052 and later, change to 2 to disable

 # UpdtBootFiles
-update ISO boot files bootmgr/bootmgr.efi/efisys.bin from Cumulative Update
+update ISO boot files bootmgr/memtest/efisys.bin from Cumulative Update this will also update new UEFI CA 2023 boot files if detected.
+See KB5053484 for details
+note: the two default files bootmgr.efi/bootmgfw.efi will be updated if this option is OFF

 # SkipEdge
 1 = do not install EdgeChromium with Enablement Package or Cumulative Update